nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MA_AQUARIUM_DESIGN.md

 ## Goal

 Use `index.html` to build a web page that lists fish, quotes, harvesting locations, and fish/tank care tips on the right side of the page.
-You will accomplish it by first decomposing the site into smaller components, and using tools like https://sketchboard.io/ to wireframe the layout.
+You will accomplish it by first decomposing the site into smaller components.
+You will be using your wireframing tool that you signed up for in the previous chapter.

+If you want to start with [pencil and paper](https://alessiobresciani.com/digital-marketing/use-pen-and-paper-wireframe-tools-to-create-incredible-user-experiences/), that's also perfectly fine.

 The more time you spend in the design stage, the less code you need to write.